 Step 6: Place your cover back on top of the spa.
 Use a thermal, fiberglass or wood hard cover to protect the spa during the winter months.

-These types of covers help to prevent seepage of water into the tubs.
-Use a protective tarp on top of the spa cover and secure it properly with ropes and bungees so that it is not blown away by wind.
-Make sure to brush off snow as needed throughout the season to reduce stress on the cover.
+These types of covers help to prevent seepage of water into the tub.
+Use a protective tarp on the top of the spa cover and secure it tightly with bungee cords and/or ropes so that it doesn’t blow off from the wind.
+Be sure to clear off snow as needed throughout the season to reduce stress on the hot tub cover.

 Editor’s Note: This article was originally published on February 11, 2013 and has been updated in order to provide a more detailed description of winterization maintenance practices.